Prosecutor: Witness told police UVA suspect targeted victims

 At the time of that arrest, Jones had two outstanding warrants in connection with a hit-and-run accident with property damage and reckless driving from Petersburg.
 He was convicted of both charges and also given 12-month suspended sentences on both, Hingeley said.

 The university has said Jones’ failure to report the misdemeanor concealed weapon conviction was a consideration in an ongoing review of Jones by its threat-assessment team.
 The university initially said its student affairs office had escalated Jones’ case in late October to the University Judiciary Committee, a student-run body that could have enacted disciplinary action.
-But late Tuesday night, a spokesperson confirmed the university had not actually escalated the report and was working on doing so.
+But late Tuesday night, spokesperson Brian Coy confirmed the university had not actually escalated the report.
+It finally did so Tuesday night, Coy said.

 Of the two students who were hospitalized, one was discharged from the UVA Medical Center on Tuesday, according to Eric Swensen, a health system spokesperson.